 The recommendations in Section 3862, Financial Instruments - Disclosures, increases the disclosures currently required that will enable users to evaluate the significance of financial instruments for an entity's financial position and performance, including disclosures about fair value.
 In addition, disclosure is required of qualitative and quantitative information about exposure to risks arising from financial instruments, including specified minimum disclosures about liquidity risk and market risk.
 The quantitative disclosures must also include a sensitivity analysis for each type of market risk to which an entity is exposed, showing how net income and other comprehensive income would have been affected by reasonable possible changes in the relevant risk variable.
-The Company has included disclosures recommended by the new Handbook section in Note 10 to these financial statements.
+The Company has included disclosures recommended by the new Handbook section in Note 14 to these financial statements.

-Notes to Unaudited Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
-Three months ended December 31, 2007 and 2008
+Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Years ended September 30, 2008 and 2007